underscorekadji/rss-feeds/README.md

+I wrote a blog post about this repo here: https://olshansky.substack.com/p/no-rss-feed-no-problem-using-claude

 # RSS Feed Generator <!-- omit in toc -->

 You know how there are a bunch of blogs out there without RSS Feeds? 😡